Opioids are used to relieve pain, but they also cause an exaggerated sense of well-being and, if used too much, dependence and addiction.

 Methadone is an opioid that is taken by mouth.
 It blocks withdrawal symptoms and the craving for other opioids, especially heroin.
 Because methadone’s effects last much longer than those of other opioids, it can be taken less frequently, usually once a day.
 The dose can then be decreased slowly.
-Doctors can begin the substitution, but then the use of methadone must be supervised in a licensed methadone treatment program.
+The use of methadone must be supervised in a licensed methadone treatment program.
 Large doses of methadone sometimes cause abnormal heart rhythms Overview of Abnormal Heart Rhythms Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
 Heart disorders are... read more .
 Therefore, people on this drug are monitored closely when it is started or if the dose is changed.

 Buprenorphine is a mixed opioid agonist and antagonist.
 That means it has some of the effects of opioids (agonist) but also blocks some of the effects of opioids (antagonist).
 It does not require supervision in a special program, and thus doctors who are trained in its use can prescribe it in their office.
 In many countries, buprenorphine has replaced methadone in detoxification programs.

-Detoxification must be followed by rehabilitation Rehabilitation Opioids are a class of drugs derived from the opium poppy (including synthetic variations) that are pain relievers with a high potential for misuse.
-Opioids are used to relieve pain, but they... read more to prevent a return to opioid use.
-Ongoing treatment may include long-term counseling and support and drugs such as naltrexone.
+Detoxification must be followed by rehabilitation Rehabilitation Opioids, a class of drugs derived from the opium poppy (including synthetic variations), are pain relievers with a high potential for misuse.
+Opioids are used to relieve pain, but they also... read more to prevent a return to opioid use.
+Ongoing treatment may include long-term counseling and support and medications such as naltrexone.

-For people who continually return to using opioids (called chronic, relapsing opioid addiction), another approach—called maintenance—is often preferred.
-It involves substituting a prescribed drug at a regular dose that the user takes for a long time (months or years) rather than decreasing the dose and eventually stopping the drug.
+For people who continually return to using opioids (called opioid use disorder), another approach—called maintenance—is often preferred.
+It involves substituting a prescribed medication at a regular dose that the user takes for a long time (months or years) rather than decreasing the dose and eventually stopping the medication.
 Methadone, buprenorphine, or naltrexone may be used as substitutes for opioids.

-Maintaining opioid users with regular doses of one of these drugs enables them to be socially productive because they do not have to spend time getting the illicit opioid and because the drugs used do not interfere with functioning the way that illicit drug use does.
+Maintaining opioid users with regular doses of one of these medications enables them to be socially productive because they do not have to spend time getting the illicit opioid and because the medications used do not interfere with functioning the way that illicit drug use does.
 For some opioid users, the treatment works.
 For many, lifelong maintenance is necessary.